xumingming/storm-wiki/Tutorial.md

 A more interesting kind of grouping is the "fields grouping".
 A fields grouping is used between the `SplitSentence` bolt and the `WordCount` bolt.
 It is critical for the functioning of the `WordCount` bolt that the same word always go to the same task.
 Otherwise, more than one task will see the same word, and they'll each emit incorrect values for the count since each has incomplete information.
 A fields grouping lets you group a stream by a subset of its fields.
 This causes equal values for that subset of fields to go to the same task.
 Since `WordCount` subscribes to `SplitSentence`'s output stream using a fields grouping on the "word" field, the same word always goes to the same task and the bolt produces the correct output.

 Fields groupings are the basis of implementing streaming joins and streaming aggregations as well as a plethora of other use cases.
-Underneath the hood, fields groupings are implemented using consistent hashing.
+Underneath the hood, fields groupings are implemented using mod hashing.

 There's a few other kinds of stream groupings.
 You can read more about them on [[Concepts]].